MJongbloed/get-pc-memory-price/src/content/blog/pc-part-picker-guide.md

 Building your own PC can be one of the most rewarding tech experiences.
 But when it comes to using a **PC part picker**, one of the most confusing components to choose is RAM.
 The wrong memory can bottleneck performance or be incompatible with your system.

 This blog is perfect for DIY PC builders, gamers, content creators, and anyone using a **PC component builder** or **pc part builder** tool to assemble their ideal machine.
-We’ll guide you through the essentials of choosing RAM, including form factors, memory speeds, compatibility, and cost-efficiency.
+We'll guide you through the essentials of choosing RAM, including form factors, memory speeds, compatibility, and cost-efficiency.

-By the end of this article, you’ll be confident in selecting the perfect RAM for your self-build project, with helpful links and tools to make your decision easier.
+By the end of this article, you'll be confident in selecting the perfect RAM for your self-build project, with helpful links and tools to make your decision easier.

 ---